cloudraid/cloudraid/README.md

 ## How to set up Cloud Storage Providers
 * Log in with any admin account and navigate to the settings page
-* Settings can be entered as a JSON dictionary, consisting of the RAID mode and the list of storage provider credentials.
-The latter need to include both app credentials and user access tokens.
+* Credentials can be entered as a JSON dictionary.
+It needs to include both app credentials and user access tokens.

 * Example:

-        {"type": "<RAIDMODE>", "providers": [
+        {"providers": [
           {"type": "box", "accessToken": "", "refreshToken": "", "clientID": "", "clientSecret": ""},
           {"type": "amazon", "key": "", "secret": ""},
           {"type": "dropbox", "key": "", "secret": "", "token": ""}